ricardovaldesv/holbertonschool-shell/permissions/README.md

 15-symbolic_link_permissions : Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.

+16-if_only : script that changes the owner of the file hello to vincent only if it is owned by the user guillaume.